Preschool Peer Model Program

 Peers serve as models of age-appropriate skills for children demonstrating delays in their development.
 For this reason, it is critical that peers demonstrate the skills listed below.
 If after a brief trial period, your child is not able to consistently demonstrate the criteria below within the preschool classroom, your child will not be able to continue to attend Olentangy preschool program as a peer model.

-- AGE REQUIREMENT: Children age 3 by February 1, 2023 are eligible to start the first day of the 23-24 school year.
-We have limited peer model spots in our specialized learning centers for children that 3 by August 15, 2023.
-Please answer the following questions about your child's birthdate to help with placement ( If your child is not age 3 by August 15, 2023 please DO NOT apply and wait until the 24-25 school year).
+- AGE REQUIREMENT: Children age 3 by February 1, 2025 are eligible to start the first day of the 2025-26 school year.
+We have limited peer model spots in our specialized learning centers for children who are 3 by August 15, 2025.
+Please answer the following questions about your child's birthdate to help with placement (if your child is not age 3 by August 15, 2025 please DO NOT apply and wait until the 2026-27 school year).

 -